pyproject-nix/pyproject.nix/doc/src/builders/hacks.md

 ## Building Cargo (Rust) packages from source

-Rust has it's own package manager, Cargo, that expects to be able to download dependencies at build-time.
+Rust has its own package manager, Cargo, that expects to be able to download dependencies at build-time.
 One way to deal with that is to use [rustPlatform.importCargoLock](https://nixos.org/manual/nixpkgs/stable/#vendoring-of-dependencies).

 This mechanism uses IFD (import-from-derivation) on non-local packages.